The Silent Connectors from Hazel Ashton on Vimeo [Despite the cross-out, this link to the 06:27 minute video trailer works].

 Questions and responses (without identification of participants) were put on line, where people could make further comments.
 Martin Howells then configured this material into a second act which could be filmed.

-The aim was to provide a safe and transparent process where people from all kinds of backgrounds could feel able to respond authentically, both to the film and in helping to open up what might happen in the next act (see introduction to research for further information)
+The aim was to provide a safe and transparent process where people from all kinds of backgrounds could feel able to respond authentically, both to the film and in helping to open up what might happen in the next act.

 When discussing the film, people soon realized although they were all seeing the same film, they were seeing it differently.